Tango Dancing Polyrhythm/Rubato Style

 Good explanations of square-shape apilado embrace by Carlos Neuman: https://www.youtube.com/watch?v=19X5RENEhgk, https://www.youtube.com/watch?v=ifuAD2Vspew.
 Slow motion demonstration of apilado dancing: https://www.youtube.com/watch?v=_mbUF0Ig1Y0.
 Examples of apilado and other embraces at Buenos Aires milongas: https://www.youtube.com/watch?v=LpWVchhN1iY.

 Another explanation of square-shape apilado embrace (here called milonguero style embrace) by George and Christie of Dance Vision : https://www.youtube.com/watch?v=5_lX-5n52sU.
-Male instructor advises that leader should walk forwards heel first, however that is not strictly necessary and not my practice, which is for more aggressive forward lean by leader and leader stepping flat or front foot first, imitating cat.
-Female instructor advises that follower should take step timing from leader, use leader's timing, never anticipate any particular timing, which is a point I myself emphasize over and over, because failure to follow leader's timing exactly is a common and difficult to fix error of followers, in my experience.
+Man instructor advises that leader should walk forwards heel first, however that is not strictly necessary and not my practice, which is for more aggressive forward lean by leader and leader stepping flat or front foot first, imitating cat.
+Woman instructor advises that follower should take step timing from leader, use leader's timing, never anticipate any particular timing, which is a point I myself emphasize over and over, because failure to follow leader's timing exactly is a common and difficult to fix error of followers, in my experience.

 Good demonstrations and explanations of V-shape apilado embrace by Miriam Larici & Leonardo Barrionuevo: https://www.youtube.com/watch?v=Zdk-wDB5P_w, https://www.youtube.com/watch?v=7COH4X5bADU, https://www.youtube.com/watch?v=wuMRrUEyZ5A, https://www.youtube.com/watch?v=jvH_dtc5OHg, https://www.youtube.com/watch?v=dNjSJ_VvMVs, https://www.youtube.com/watch?v=Xx7S-aOKQ1w.